nhjjr/cbptools/docs/source/processing/clustering.rst

 KMeans Clustering
 =================
-This task is active only if the `kmeans` clustering algorithm is defined in the configuration file.
+This task is active only if the `kmeans` clustering algorithm is defined in the configuration file (:green:`parameteres:clustering:method`).

 .. glossary::
     Configuration fields